mattermost/mattermost-docker/README.md

 Don't forget to replace all entries (beginning by `MM_` and `DB_`) in `MM_SQLSETTINGS_DATASOURCE` with the real variables values.

 ### Web server container
-This image is optional, you should not use it you have your own reverse-proxy.
+This image is optional, you should **not** use it when you have your own reverse-proxy.
 It is a simple front Web server for the Mattermost app container.
+If you use the provided `docker-compose.yml` file, you don't have to configure anything.
+But if your application container is reachable on custom host and/or port (eg. if you use a container provider), you should add those two environment variables :
-* `MATTERMOST_ENABLE_SSL`: whether to enable SSL
+* `APP_HOST`: application host address
-* `PLATFORM_PORT_80_TCP_PORT`: port that Mattermost image is listening on
+* `APP_PORT_NUMBER`: application HTTP port

 #### Install with SSL certificate
 Put your SSL certificate as `./volumes/web/cert/cert.pem` and the private key that has